 You are responsible for meeting with your thesis committee at least once each year (including your first year in the program) to present an overview of your research progress and to consult with the committee on the work remaining to be done.
-After this meeting, you must file a Committee Meeting Form signed by the members of your committee and giving a summary of your progress to date and work planned for the future.
+After this meeting, you must file a Thesis Committee Meeting form and Thesis Committee Meeting Evaluation form signed by the members of your committee and giving a summary of your progress to date and work planned for the future.